Av. de Chateleine 7

 Fall 2023

-The Joint Master of Architecture (JMA) was created in 2005 and is a Master’s degree programme in architecture organised jointly by the Bern University of Applied Sciences (BFH) and the University of Applied Sciences Western Switzerland (HES-SO).
-A recognised stakeholder in higher education in architecture in Switzerland, JMA cultivates close links with national and international academic circles, applied research and the world of professional practice.
+The Joint Master of Architecture (JMA) was established in 2005 and is a Master’s degree program in architecture jointly organized by the Bern University of Applied Sciences (BFH) and the University of Applied Sciences Western Switzerland (HES-SO).
+As a recognized stakeholder in higher education in architecture in Switzerland, JMA fosters close connections with national and international academic circles, applied research, and the professional practice world.

-Taking place in several cities all over Europe, students will be able to chose between a range of one-week seminar addressing contemporary issues such as discovering re-use architectural methods, studying and discussing the notion of the urban ecosystem, where humans and other living beings cohabit, the analysis of the very specific urban fabric of Venice, or understanding the main characteristics of bio-based fiber materials.
+Taking place in several cities all over Europe, students will be able to choose from a range of one-week seminars addressing contemporary issues.
+These include discovering re-use architectural methods, studying and discussing the notion of the urban ecosystem, where humans and other living beings cohabit, analyzing the very specific urban fabric of European cities, or understanding the main characteristics of bio-based fiber materials.

 JOINT MASTER OF ARCHITECTURE